etingof/snmpsim/docs/source/documentation/managing-simulation-data.rst

 SNMP Simulator requires data files to be sorted (by OID) and containing no duplicate OIDs.
-In case your data file does not comply with these requirements for some reason, you could pass it through the *datafile.py* tool to fix data file:
+In case your data file does not comply with these requirements for some reason, you could pass it through the *snmpsim-manage-records* tool to fix data file:

 .. code-block:: bash

-    $ datafile.py --input-file=tcp-mib.snmprec --sort-records
+    $ snmpsim-manage-records --input-file=tcp-mib.snmprec --sort-records
       --ignore-broken-records --deduplicate-records
     1.3.6.1.2.1.6.1.0|2|1
     1.3.6.1.2.1.6.2.0|2|4